gmetais/RealSmartUserMonitoring/README.md

 ## Client installation

 There are two ways to configure RSUM.
-You cannot mix these two technics.
+You cannot mix these two methods.

 ### Method 1